FEMM Hub Virtual Conference 2020

 Modular high-performance permanent magnet hub machine for electric vehicles

-Leigh Patterson’s PhD will assess the current life cycle of some of the components within a PMEM, inc. the design, manufacture and production as well as their end of life potential.
-From this, she will look to develop a supply chain route in the UK which fits the circular economy ethos as closely as possible, inc. the potential for an entirely closed loop to allow the materials to feed back into production.
-For more information, please view the presentation below:
+Leigh Paterson’s PhD will assess the current life cycle of some of the components within a PMEM, including the design, manufacture and production as well as their end of life potential.
+From this, she will look to develop a supply chain route in the UK which fits the circular economy ethos as closely as possible, including the potential for an entirely closed loop to allow the materials to feed back into production.

 Lightweight design and manufacture of electrical machine components

 Most of the work currently put into evolving electric motors has been out into the active components (the magnets, coils, and back irons), and comparatively little has been done regarding the non-magnetically active components.
-Charlie Scott’s (AFRC, Strathclyde) PhD focuses on these components – watch the video below to hear the latest updates on his PhD.
+Charlie Scott’s (AFRC, Strathclyde) PhD focuses on these components.

 IoT and sensor communication for inprocess inspection of complex manufacturing tasks